Registered Clinical Counsellor (0.5-0.7 FTE)

 - Hourly salary will be based on the Health Sciences Professional Grid, commensurate with local Health Authorities.

-- Priority will be given to candidates with Indigenous ancestry.
+- Priority will be given to candidates who are Indigenous.

 - Successful candidates will be required to complete a Criminal Record Check.